Irish Ploughman’s Lunch for St. Patrick’s Day

 As we discussed Irish butter and what made it better we came up with the milk fat content being higher, and the cow’s being grazed on grass -which is a certain problem here in Canada where the grass is under the snow for half the year.

-I was able to find a few substitutes though -one grass fed cows butter, and one with a European style butter with a higher milk fat content.
-They were a splurge, but so, so yummy.
+I was able to find a few substitutes though.
+We had one grass fed cows butter, and one with a European style butter with a higher milk fat content.
+They were a splurge, but so, so yummy, and really fun to hunt down for a special occasion like this.

 The Rest Of The Ploughman’s Lunch